Got Trichloroethylene (TCE) in your water? We remove that.

 The maximum contaminant level goals (MCLG) for the contaminant trichloroethylene in water systems is set at zero by the EPA.
-The enforceable regulation for the water pollutant is at 0.005 mg/L or 5 ppb.
+The enforceable regulation for the water pollutant is at 0.005 mg/L or 5 ppb

 What is the Best Reduction Media for Removing Trichloroethylene from Drinking Water?

 The use of granular activated carbon (GAC) in addition to packed tower aeration is an effective treatment method in the removal of trichloroethylene from drinking water.
 Water filter systems can help get rid of the contaminant so it won’t affect the health of your loved ones.
-AquaOx’s water filter systems are packed with premium granular activated carbon to make sure your family drinks fresh, clean, and safe water right from the faucet.
+AquaOx’s whole house water filters are packed with premium granular activated carbon to make sure your family drinks fresh, clean, and safe water right from the faucet.
 Get the best protection from the chemical compound today with AquaOx and have a peace of mind tomorrow!

 Trichloroethylene (TCE) is an industrial solvent that contaminates ground water and is also found in household and consumer products such as paint removers, correction fluid etc. Classified by IARC as probably carcinogenic to humans (Group 2A) and as ‘reasonably anticipated to be carcinogenic to humans’ by NTP.
 Because it is volatile it moves from the water to the air when you bathe, shower, wash dishes, or flush a toilet.
 TCE is strongly associated with kidney, liver, and biliary cancers, and is a suspected carcinogen for cervical cancer, Hodgkin and non-Hodgkin lymphomas, and leukemia.